zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 omniscience.
 What is known and omniscience?
-"Knowing the craving: this is the craving of sex, this is the craving of sound, this is the craving of smell, this is the craving of taste, this is the craving of touch, this is the craving of Dhamma.”
+"Knowing the craving: this is the craving of sex, this is the craving of sound, this is the craving of smell, this is the craving of taste, this is the craving of touch, this is the craving of Dhamma."
 He Knowing, seeing, this is knowing and omniscience.

 What is measuring omniscience?
 After doing this, I eagerly love him to measure impermanence, suffering, disease, tumor, arrow, curse, disease, other side,